Stop Using Manual Redirects for Expo Router Authentication, Use Protected Stack Instead

 }

-In this example, depending on the ride state, different screens become available or inaccessible automatically.
-If a user is in an active ride and tries to access /profile, they'll be automatically redirected to /ride-map.
+Depending on ride state, different screens become available or inaccessible automatically.
+If a user in an active ride tries accessing /profile, automatic redirect to /ride-map occurs.

 Automatic Behavior